Salesians of Don Bosco: Present day

 The Society continues to operate worldwide; in 2021, it counted 14,232 members in 1,703 houses.
 As of 2023, Salesians are present in more than 130 countries.

 Symbols

 Coat of arms

 The Salesian coat of arms was designed by Professor Boidi.
 It was published for the first time in a circular letter of Don Bosco on 8 December 1885.
-It consists of a shining star, the large anchor, and the heart on fire to symbolize the theological virtues of Faith, Hope and Charity.
+It consists of a shining star, a large anchor, and a heart on fire to symbolize the theological virtues of Faith, Hope and Charity.
 The figure of Saint Francis de Sales recalls the patron of the society.
 The small wood in the lower part refers to the founder of the society; the high mountains signify the heights of perfection towards which members strive; the interwoven palm and laurel that enfold the shield on either side are emblematic of the prize reserved for a virtuous and sacrificial life.
 The motto Da mihi animas, caetera tolle ("Give me souls, take away the rest") is featured at the bottom.